sokcheng/Kitsuchan-NG/COMMANDS.md

 * start - Specify the starting number of the range.
 * end - Specify the ending number of the range.

+## roleinfo
+### Aliases: rinfo
+Display information about a role.

+* role - The role to display information about.

 ## roll
 Roll some dice, using D&D syntax.